-The templates provide size-scaled plans, full-color photos of plants, common and Latin names, and some buying, planting and maintenance tips.
+The templates feature scaled-to-size plans, full-color photos of plants, their common and Latin names, and some buying, planting and maintenance tips.

 “The online program beautifully complements Isle a la Cache’s terraced garden and landscaping and it helps spread the word that we need native plants for pollinators – in our preserves, in our yards, along roadsides, everywhere,” Riley said.

 And don’t worry about Lexington being in a 6b planting zone and Will County being in a 5b zone, Riley explained.

 “The vast majority of plants in their plans are also native to our area,” she said.
 “In fact, you’ll find many of them planted in the pollinator garden and landscaping here at Isle a la Cache.
 Just look for the blue signs marking the plants!”

 Stay up-to-date on the happenings in Will County's forest preserves by subscribing to The Citizen, our weekly digital newsletter that provides subscribers with updates on Forest Preserve news, upcoming events, and other fun and useful information for the whole family.
 If you're only interested in programs, subscribe to The Weekly Five, which outlines the five must-do programs each week.
 Signing up for either newsletter is easy and free of charge.